 The Big Headed Woman had a large family.
 How many dolls did they have growing up?
 What kind of dolls were they?
 Likely they were Easy to Dress Clone Dolls for younger girls.
 In the infamous story “My Story”, these questions are asked.

 “My Story” was uploaded as a PDF to the Planet Juniper Website.
 “My Story” was supposed to have been the story of the Big Headed Woman’s childhood in Nueva Germania in which she would admit she knew Mengele to prove he lived there so Woodleaf would create more outrage when he brought forth his big reveal as part of the long con.
-It more or less happened like that in the Article published in the Chronicle, expect it was Elizabeth Nietzsche Forster’s house not Mengele’s.
+It more or less happened like that, in the Article published in the Chronicle, expect it was Elisabeth Förster-Nietzsche house, not Mengele’s.

 Woodleaf made up the whole thing himself.
 He found it difficult to write as he thought a stupid person would write, especially, when he was so stoned.
 This explains all the typos and misspellings.
 Woodleaf did not want anything to break his flow of creative thought when he was writing.

 “My Story” was to be a teaser to a book the Big Headed Woman was writing.
 Woodleaf told his parrot everything.
-He told Cracky in the book they wrote together in the form of letters that Mengele was a degenerate drunk came into town screaming for whiskey.
+He told Cracky, in the book they wrote together, in the form of emails that Mengele was a degenerate drunk came into town screaming for whiskey.

 The Girl Reporter was on the case.
 She was not buying Woodleaf’s story that no one was missing because these people were all fake.
 After all the Big Headed Woman and her family certainly existed, but why did the similar family pictured below disappear?